-- The materials include dedicated sections in the lesson plans for emergent bilingual students (EBs) with tips for instruction.
+- The materials include dedicated sections in the lesson plans for English learners (ELs) with tips for instruction.
 These sections are not differentiated by students' level of English language proficiency as defined by the English Language Proficiency Standards (ELPS).
-For example, in grade 1, Unit 6, Week 27, Session 1, Phonological Awareness portion of the lesson, EB scaffolds are to practice the sound in isolation with children while pointing out the movement of the mouth. - The materials include the "Learner Variability and Equity Teacher Guide," which provides a section called "Strategies and Scaffold for English Learners."
+For example, in Unit 6, Week 27, Session 1, Phonics portion of the lesson, EL scaffolds are to "underline the consonant and circle the vowel(s).
+Discuss which sound the vowel makes and why." - The materials include the Learner Variability and Equity Teacher Guide, which provides a section called "Strategies and Scaffold for English Learners."
 Teachers are provided with types of support for phonics, building, words, and reading.
 Along with the support type, there are suggested strategies and examples of how it will be presented in the curriculum.
 For example, "Use Visuals/Kinesthetics.
-Prompt children to add spaces to differentiate target soundspellings from other letters in words.
+Prompt children to add spaces to differentiate target sound-spellings from other letters in words.
 Children clap with sounds in words."
-The materials include teacher guidance on providing linguistic accommodations for English language learners.
-They are not differentiated by varying levels of English language proficiency.
+The materials include teacher guidance on providing linguistic accommodations for English language learners, The guidance is not differentiated by varying levels of English language proficiency.